alexteghipco/brainSurfer/README.md

   <kbd><img width="1000" height="300" src="https://i.imgur.com/jjJgr0y.gif"/></kbd>
 </p>

 The current lighting you see in the patch is based on some default settings I like.
 If you don't like them, there is still a trivial way to change them.
-Just find the ./scripts/defaultLights.txt file and change that to the angles at which you'd like to add lights.
+Just find the ./scripts/defaultLights.txt file and change that to the angles at which you'd like to add lights (now moved to ./scripts/defaultSettings.json).
 You can have as many as you want.
 Note that BrainSurfer reads this in when you first start it up, so if you change this, you will need to restart BrainSurfer.

 If you navigate to the limits section of the appearance settings, you can inspect the distribution of values in your underlay provided that you have loaded in some morphological data.
 Note the tabs on the left hand side for underlays and overlays.
 Each appearance settings panel is broken up into settings for the underlay and settings for the overlay.
 In lots of places you will see the same settings/buttons/options so make sure you are clicked on the right tab before pressing anything!
 To try to minimize confusion, when an underlay is loaded BrainSurfer defaults to showing underlay settings across all tabs and when an overlay is loaded it defaults to showing overlay settings.